Mothicc/Mothicc/README.md

 - 👋 Hi, I’m @Mothicc
 - 👀 I’m interested in AI
 - 🌱 I’m currently learning how to improve and use them
-- 💞️ I’m looking to collaborate on AI
+- 💞️ I’m looking for collaborations on AI
 - 📫 How to reach me :D

 <!---